PelionIoT/mbl-core/application-framework/mbl-app-lifecycle-manager/README.md

 # mbl-app-lifecycle-manager - Mbed Linux OS user application lifecycle manager

-`mbl-app-lifecycle-manager` provides APIs for managing containerised user applications that run on Mbed Linux OS.
+`mbl-app-lifecycle-manager` is concerned with starting, stopping user applications runtime bundles.
+The OCI runtime used is `runC` which is included in Mbed Linux OS.

 ## Installation and usage